mjpritchard/test-decap-help/content/events/past/Git-webinar.md

   - webinar
 date: 2018-11-01
 title: Git and GitHub webinars
-description: Webinar covering topics such as why you should use version control and useful Git commands
+description: Webinar covering topics such as why you should use version control and useful Git commands.
-#draft: true
+icon: fa-brands github
 ---
 <p>This webinar&nbsp;provides&nbsp;an introduction to using Git and GitHub to manage, share and backup your code.
 We will discuss:</p>
 <ul>